-Number of Consequences Loss of Privilege

-Offenses

-First Offense: Verbal warning, 1- 180 days out-of- school suspension, or expulsion.
+First Offense: Verbal warning, 1-180 days out-of-school suspension, or expulsion.
 Report to law enforcement for trespassing if expelled.
-Red card during suspension and two weeks red card upon return.

-Subsequent 1-180 days out-of- Red card during

-Offense: school suspension; or suspension and two

-expulsion.
-Report to weeks red card upon

-law enforcement for return.
+Subsequent Offense: 1-180 days out-of-school suspension or expulsion.
+Report to law enforcement for trespassing if expelled.

-trespassing if

-expelled.

 Lockers (see Board policy JFG) - Lockers are school property and provided as a convenience for students to use.
 They are to be kept clean.
 Camdenton R-III High School reserves the right to inspect and search any and all lockers at whatever time and for whatever reason deemed necessary.
+75

 This right is reserved to maintain integrity of the school environment and to protect other students.

 Students should not keep money and valuables in their lockers.
 If they do, they run the risk of theft.
 Students are assigned lockers by the office and are not to change lockers without notifying the office.
-Changing lockers or jamming locks may result in in-school suspension.
+Changing lockers or jamming locks may result in .

-Tardiness (see Board policy JED and procedure JED-AP2) - Passing time between each class period is six minutes.
-It is the student's responsibility to be in class on time.
-Student tardiness is tracked by period and consequences are assessed by period over the course of each quarter.
-A student's tardiness returns to zero at the beginning of each new quarter.
-Students who are tardy to school or who are not in the classroom and ready to begin work when the tardy bell rings are considered tardy to class.
-The consequences of excessive tardiness are as follows:
+Tardiness (see Board policy JED and procedure JED-AP2) - Students who are tardy to school or who are not in the classroom ready to begin work when the tardy bell rings are tardy to class.

-Number of Offenses Consequences Loss of Privilege First Offense (3 rd Tardy): Parent notification.
-Second Offense (5 th Tardy): 2 lunch detentions.
-Red card one week Third Offense (7 th Tardy): Saturday school or after-school detention.
-Red card for three weeks Fourth Offense (9 th Tardy): 3 days in-school suspension.
-Red card (in excess of three weeks, length determined by administrator) Subsequent Offense: In-school suspension/alternate suspension program (ASP), personal escort to/from class, or other measures deemed appropriate by administration to improve attendance habits.
-Extended Red card (administrative discretion)
+First Offense (3rd tardy): Parent notification.
+Second Offense (5th Tardy): Detention.
+Third Offense (7th Tardy): Detention.
+Fourth Offense (9th Tardy): SSP; supervised suspension program.
+Subsequent Offense: Supervised suspension program (SSP), personal escort to/from class, or other measures deemed appropriate by administration to improve attendance habits.